Adebureaux/sncf-searchbar/README.md

 ## Features

-- A very similar design of the sncf-connect searchbar
+- A practically identical design of the sncf-connect searchbar
 - Handmades svg icons
 - A responsive design
 - Handle slow connexion (could have to add some spinner where the data is loading)